Tonnette/Project2/README.md

 ## Directions for Future Development

-The CRUD is missing Update, this feature should be added in the future.

-Search result list is needed so that user can choose from a list of ambigurous search result.
-Also for review page, a "like" button is needed for each review to add more interaction between users.
+The search result list is needed so that the user can choose from a list of ambiguous search results.
+Also for the review page, a "like" button is needed for each review to add more interaction between users.

+Suggested movies should alter every time the page is refreshed.
+And the search field can have a filter for users to choose the type of movies.

+On the profile page, The CRUD is missing Update function, this feature should be added in the future.
+Also, the user reviews should be displaying more details including time and liked rate.
+A filter function should also be deployed in this page for easier organizing of all the comments.

 [Back to the top](#Project-2)